 - You can gain helpful tracking information by tracking what happens after the sale, registration or enrollment.
 Since you likely have their contact info at this point that they’ve opted into (thus making things GDPR compliant), you could send them a follow-up email later about the other things they were checking out on the site.
 When you send them to a platform, you likely only get a log or report at the other end, which can be difficult to tie to the rest of your analytics and workflow.
 Next time you shop on Amazon, take note of how they try to get you to stay a bit longer.

-So how do we go about this?
+So how do we remedy this?
 How can we give our guests this additional level of kindness and customer service?

-- Use platforms that redirect the guest back to a link on your site, especially if they let you control the looks and messaging of their “thank you” page.
+- Use platforms that redirect the guest back to a link on your own site, especially if they let you control the looks and messaging of their “thank you” page.
+This option is called a “redirect” or a “callback”.

 - If you must use plugins, use ones that don’t take the guest away from the page, but do whatever they do behind the scenes.